mkht/PSOpenAI/README.md

 ## Changelog
 ### Unreleased
  - Add `-Organization` parameter to specify the Organization ID used for API requests.
+ - Improve output of verbose and debug messages.
+ - Enable tab completion for model names.
  - Misc improvements.

 ### 1.9.2